Victoria Falls: National parks

 The two national parks at the falls are relatively small– Mosi-oa-Tunya National Park is 66 km2 and Victoria Falls National Park is 23 km2.
 However, next to the latter on the southern bank is the Zambezi National Park, extending 40 km west along the river.
 Animals can move between the two Zimbabwean parks and can also reach Matetsi Safari Area, Kazuma Pan National Park and Hwange National Park to the south.

 On the Zambian side, fences and the outskirts of Livingstone tend to confine most animals to the Mosi-oa-Tunya National Park.
 In addition fences put up by lodges in response to crime restrict animal movement.

 On Botswana’s side of the border, Chobe National Park is a short distance to travel to and is a popular location for a day trip for many tourists visiting Victoria Falls for extended stays.
 It offers more diverse flora and fauna than Hwange National Park.

 In 2004 a separate group of police called the Tourism Police was started.
 They are commonly seen around the main tourist areas, and can be identified by their uniforms with yellow reflective bibs.

 Vegetation

+Spray from the falls creates a local rainforest.

 Riverine forest with palm trees lines the banks and islands above the falls.
 The most notable aspect of the area's vegetation though is the rainforest nurtured by the spray from the falls, containing plants rare for the area such as pod mahogany, ebony, ivory palm, wild date palm, batoko plum and creepers and lianas.
 Outside the riparian zone, mopane woodland savannah predominates in the area, with smaller areas of miombo and Rhodesian teak woodland and shrubland savannah.
 Vegetation has suffered in recent droughts, and so have the animals that depend on it, particularly antelope.